Current Policy Projections

 Australia’s current policies fall far short of the emissions reductions required to meet the 2030 target put forward in its NDC.
 Under current policies in place, Australia’s total GHG emissions excl.
 LULUCF are projected to rise to 555 MtCO2e by 2020 and 565 MtCO2e by 2030.
 This is equivalent to an increase in emissions from 2005 levels (excl.
 LULUCF) of 6% and 8% by 2020 and 2030, respectively (when compared to 1990 levels (excl.
 LULUCF) this results in an increase of 32% and 35% respectively).

-However, the federal government continues to repeatedly state that Australia is on track to meet its 2030 target “in a canter” (Morton, 2018b).
-Australia’s emissions have been increasing since 2014, when the federal government repealed the carbon pricing system, and the latest quarterly emissions data inventory to December 2018 (published in June 2019) shows continuing increases (Australian Government, 2018b).
-The government has also approved the start of what could prove to be the biggest coal mine in the world, the Adani mine in Queensland (ABC News, 2019a, 2019c)
+However, the federal government continues to repeatedly state that Australia is on track to meet its 2030 target “in a canter” (Adam Morton, 2018b).
+Australia’s emissions have been increasing since 2014 (excluding LULUCF), when the federal government repealed the carbon pricing system.
+The latest quarterly update shows a slight decrease of total emissions including LULUCF since 2014, as a result of a recalculation of energy consumption data, emissions excluding LULUCF have still increased – by around 1% on average per year since 2014 (Department of the Environment and Energy 2019b).
+The federal and state government have both approved the start of what could prove to be the biggest coal mine in the world, the Adani mine in Queensland (ABC News, 2019a, 2019d).

 Australia’s Emissions Reduction Fund (ERF) is a reverse auction mechanism that is supposed to reduce emissions in a cost-effective manner.
 However, this so-called “centrepiece” of the Australian government’s policy suite to reduce emissions does not set Australia on a path towards meeting its NDC target.
 The OECD has warned the Australian Government that it will not achieve its target without intensified mitigation efforts.
 It describes current climate policy as a “piecemeal approach” (OECD, 2019).

-By April 2019, the budget revealed the $2 billion would be spread over 15 years rather ten, effectively cutting the funds from $200m to $133m per year.
+By April 2019, the budget revealed the 2 billion AUD would be spread over 15 years rather than ten, effectively cutting the funds from 200 million AUD to 133 million AUD per year.
 The government thus wants to continue relying on an instrument that has been the subject of fiscal concern due to its cost to the taxpayer, and against the advice of the government-appointed advisory body Climate Change Authority to not rely on the ERF and instead introduce new policies aiming at decarbonisation and structural change (Climate Change Authority, 2017).

-Business interest in the scheme has seen a steady decline, with less than 7 million contracted abatement units cleared in June 2018 auctions (The Guardian, 2018a).
-This number shrank to just over 3 million contracted abatement units in the December 2018 auction (Clean Energy Regulator, 2018).
+Business interest in the scheme has seen a steady decline, with less than seven million contracted abatement units cleared in June 2018 auctions (The Guardian, 2018a).
+This number shrank to just over three million in the December 2018 auction, and then only 59 thousand abatement units in July 2019 (CER, 2019).
+The auction of July 2019 added only three new projects, and five contracts that had failed since the previous auction.
+These failed contract projects will not abate their emissions.
 The fund is also plagued by a mismatch of its abatement profile (concentrated in the land sector) with Australia’s emissions profile, which is driven by industrial and power sectors.
-There is a high risk of reversal of stored carbon in land sector projects being emitted again (Climate Change Authority, 2017).
+There is a high risk of reversal of stored carbon in land sector projects being emitted again (Climate Change Authority, 2017), particular in light of the widespread bushfires of November 2019.
 There are also serious doubts about the additionality of many of the ERF projects (Baxter, 2017).

 The Climate Solutions Package has been criticised in the media as a rebranding of old policies (Australian Government, 2019; Murphy, 2019).
 Apart from the reliance on carry over, the rebranded ERF (now Climate Solutions Fund), includes unspecified Energy Efficiency Measures, government investment into a “Battery of a Nation” project (new links between Tasmania and mainland), and the vague announcement of a future Electric Vehicle Strategy.

-The Government claims these policies, along with energy performance (air con and refrigeration), and previous policies and projects such as Snowy 2.0, and unspecified “technology improvements”, will allow Australia to meet the 2030 target (Australian Government, 2019).
+The Government claims these policies, along with energy performance (air-conditioning and refrigeration), and previous policies and projects such as Snowy 2.0, and unspecified “technology improvements”, will allow Australia to meet the 2030 target (Australian Government, 2019).
 The package does not clarify how it will meet the Paris commitments in detail.
-100m tonnes of carbon abatement is derived from unspecified “technology improvements and other sources of abatement” and another 10m tonnes from the electric vehicle strategy which has not yet been developed.
+100 MtCO2e of abatement is derived from unspecified “technology improvements and other sources of abatement” and another 10 MtCO2e from the electric vehicle strategy which has not yet been developed.